 Two years later, Suzi started a home-based organic certified farm.
 Her company, Stonegate Farm, raised and marketed pastured poultry and organic vegetables to upscale restaurants, grocers and at Cincinnati’s Findlay Market until 2000 (when the school district consumed all of her attention).
 Stonegate Farm continues to sell to individual buyers and at occasional farm markets.

 Suzi has a BFA in Electronic Media from the University of Cincinnati’s College Conservatory of Music.

 Suzi is married to Marc Rubin, an attorney and small business owner.
-Suzi and Marc have three children, Ben, Gabe and Hannah, and one dog, Eddie.
-Ben is a doctoral candidate at Drew University in New Jersey.
-Gabe is studying Electrical Engineering at the University of Cincinnati.
-Hannah will be starting a BSN program at Good Samaritan Hospital in January.
-Eddie and Buddy are rescued Anatolian Shepherd dogs.
+Suzi and Marc have three children, Ben, Gabe and Hannah, and two rescued Anatolian Shepherd dogs.
+Ben is a doctoral candidate at Drew University in New Jersey, and an adjunct professor at Bloomfield College.
+Gabe graduated in 2015 from the University of Cincinnati with an Electrical Engineering degree and an MBA, and is working as a Project Engineer in San Diego.
+Hannah is working toward her BSN at Good Samaritan Hospital in Cincinnati.
 Suzi and her family are members of Temple Beth Sholom in Middletown, Ohio.